 Get help for your end-of-year account-keeping by using the share trade report feature on the HSBC share trading platform.
 It gives you access to your share account summary, holdings valuation, cash account summary, transaction summary and estimated dividend summary.

-This is a tool which translates market movement into an easy-to-understand chart.
-It lets you choose between viewing an index, a sector, the whole market, or your own portfolio.
+This tool translates market movement into an easy-to-understand chart.
+It lets you choose between viewing an index, a sector, the whole market or your own portfolio.

 Most share trading platforms only give you access to their own interpretation of research, but the HSBC platform lets you view broker research from Bell Potter directly.
 This access is normally only available to full broker service clients.

-While charting tools are usually offered by majority of share trading companies, HSBC has implemented advanced features.
-You can view ASX listed securities, a wide variety of sectors and compare stocks and indexes.
+While the majority of share trading companies offer charting tools, HSBC has implemented advanced features.
+You can view ASX-listed securities, a wide variety of sectors and compare stocks and indexes.
 32 indicators such as moving averages, relative strength index and Bollinger Bands are available.

 Follow what company directors are doing

 You can monitor the buying and selling habits of directors in their own companies in real-time.
 You can follow their movements to see which shares are gaining the most interest among company directors.

 See what major shareholders are doing